 My Mormon heritage goes all the way back to Joseph Smith.
 My genealogy crosses his genealogy.
 My beginnings were in a small town in Idaho.
 I went to church in an old stone building across the street from my house.
-Sundays were fun hearing stories about Jesus and getting a gold star on my forehead.
+Sundays were fun, hearing stories about Jesus and getting a gold star on my forehead.
 We had a big family and lots of friends, all Mormon.
 I have fond memories of friendships and social gatherings.

-I went to another room all by myself and prayed to Jesus for his gift of salvation and Jesus has been my constant companion ever since.
+I went to another room all by myself and prayed to Jesus for his gift of salvation, and Jesus has been my constant companion ever since.

 As a child in the Mormon Church, all I wanted was to hear stories about Jesus.
 As I got older, I felt a conflict with the Jesus I knew and the Mormon teachings I grew up with.
 However, I did not know anything else but Mormonism, and I did not know where to go.

-The Mormon Church taught that if you were not a Mormon you would not live with God in Heaven.
+The Mormon Church taught that if you were not a Mormon, you would not live with God in Heaven.
 “No!”
 I said to this teaching.
-“A church and all it rules and regulations cannot get you to Heaven.
+“A church and all its rules and regulations cannot get you to Heaven.
 Jesus already did that on the cross at Calvary.”
 I came to the conclusion that all the interviews I had from the Church to check on my worthiness was not of God, it was of man.
 God is my daily interviewer.
 Everything from the Mormon Church was man intervening between God and me.

-Beginning in High School and my two years at Ricks College, I began to ask some serious questions about Mormonism.
+Beginning in high school and my two years at Ricks College, I began to ask some serious questions about Mormonism.
 No one could answer my questions in a way that seemed right, and I was told by the Mormon Church that I did not have enough “faith.”
 These are only a few of the questions I had:

-- If this is our probation time on earth and Jesus is our brother, and we are working to be “Gods,” how can Jesus have been God when He came to earth?
+- If this is our probation time on earth and Jesus is our brother, and we are working to be “gods,” how can Jesus have been God when He came to earth?
 Wouldn’t He have been in His probation on earth, just like we are?

-- The Bible says that God will not let His Church be taken from the earth.
-(See Matthew 16:18; Hebrew 12:28) Why, then, did the Mormon Church need to bring God’s Church back?
+- The Bible says that God will not let His Church be taken from the earth (See Matthew 16:18; Hebrew 12:28).
+Why, then, did the Mormon Church need to bring God’s Church back?

 - I wondered why it seemed the Mormon Church targeted only the good people.
 Why don’t we go out and teach all people, even if they are bad people, like in prisons?
-Bad people need to hear about Jesus too.
+Bad people need to hear about Jesus, too.

 - The Bible tells me I “have” eternal life with God.
 (1 John 5:11-13) The Mormon doctrine says I have a list of things I have to do to be able to live with God.
 So why, in Mormon doctrine, do I need Jesus, if I have to do things to get to Heaven?
 Was His blood not sufficient enough to make me acceptable to God?

-- After going to the temple I told my husband, mother and father that I did not want to be a “god.”
+- After going to the temple, I told my husband, mother and father that I did not want to be a “god.”
 They replied that I would understand and accept this teaching “in time.”
 When I firmly stated I would not live with my husband in Heaven if I had to share him with lots of other wives, I was told I could choose whether I wanted to follow that command.
 But this only made me have more questions.
 If I could choose about this command, how many other commands could I choose to obey or not to obey?